esmf-org/nuopc-app-prototypes/ESMX_SingleModelInFortranProto/README.md

 - `esmxBuildDL.yaml`- Standard ESMX YAML file describing the build dependencies of the `esmx_app` (the executable) on SiMoCo via the dynamic loading at run-time approach.
 - `esmxRunDL.yaml`  - Standard ESMX YAML file describing the run configuration suitable for the dynamic loading at run-time approach.

-Two additional primary items exist for the direct CMake approach:

-- `cmake`             - Subdirectory holding the `FindESMF.cmake`.
-This is used by the `CMakeLists.txt` file to find and access ESMF.
-- `CMakeLists.txt`    - The top-level CMake file.

 ### Usage

 #### Building the ESMX application

-The user has two options when it comes to building the ESMX application:
+The user has two options when it comes to building an ESMX application: leveage the ESMX_Builder utility, or use CMake directly.
+Here the ESMX_Builder utility is used.

-- Use the ***ESMX_Builder*** utility

 Building the ESMX executable using the `ESMX_Builder` utility that comes with ESMF is a single step process.
 The approach does *not* require a top-level `CMakeLists.txt` file.
 The following assumes that the `bin` directory of the desired ESMF installation is present in the user's `PATH` environemnt variable.

      ```
      ESMX_Builder -v